Thanks for the question — but

 many stopped following Him.
 I probably

-would also leave a leader who insisted
+would have also left a leader who insisted

-I eat his flesh — unless by
+I eat His Flesh — unless by

-the light of God, I saw he was going
+the light of God, I saw He was going

 to do something miraculous.
 That

 is what really should humble us about